This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 Replication

-The program partners with law enforcement, OB-GYN programs, a pregnancy resource center, housing assistance, and child welfare services.
+The program partners with law enforcement, OB-GYN programs, a pregnancy resource center, housing assistance, support groups, transportation, and child welfare services.
 In addition, the program is working with the Mobile Integrated Healthcare Network, a community paramedic and community health worker program, to start offering MAT in patients' homes; currently, community paramedics refer patients to the Addiction Recovery Program.
-The program is also starting a “leave-behind” program with the emergency medical services department to provide a Narcan kit to those who seem impacted by substance use.
-The Osceola program also partners with its community's AA program and transportation assistance.
+The program started a "leave-behind" program with the emergency medical services department to provide a Narcan kit to those who seem impacted by substance use.

 Contact Information